 Since 2009 the Manfred-Hermsen-Stiftung additionally supports young Russian-speaking experts to take part in our voluntary programme.
 We would like to foster the exchange and team work between Russian and German volunteers and to support qualified trainees for the park.
 Young Russians, Ukrainians or Belorussians with a “green” backround as biologists, ecologists or else have the chance to get work experience in a nature park.
 On the other hand, for the remote park it is difficult to find qualified employees.
 The young Russians stimulate discussions about the chances of nature conservation activities which is very important to promote the nature park.

 So far the voluntary service enriched the lifes of every former volunteer.
 All of them were engaged and inserted good ideas that were helpful for the nature park.
 For the Bystrinskii Nature Park volunteers are a great benefit.
 With their open-mindedness and communicative character they increase the acceptance of the locals for nature protection.
-By now 14 volunteers have been working in the Nature park, mainly in the visitors centre, the ecological youth club as well as in hut and track building.
+By now some 40 volunteers stayed round about one year in Esso and have been working in the Nature park, mainly in the visitors centre, the ecological youth club as well as in hut and track building.
+More volunteers of several countries came only for 1-4 months to participate.
 Here you can see more of the activities: 1 2 3 4 5

 Some of the already returned volunteers took part in the „European Voluntary Service“, financially supported by the European program „Youth in Action“.
 It encourages personal encounters between young people and supports cultural exchange.